ghost-on-kubernetes

 # ... other labels

-Secrets: Securely Storing Sensitive Information
+Secrets: Securely Storing your Ghost Configuration

 Secrets in Kubernetes allow us to store and manage sensitive data, such as database credentials and TLS certificates, securely.
 We’ll use the following Secrets: